LoopKit/loopdocs/docs/operation/algorithm/bolus.md

 For recently saved carbohydrates with longer absorption time, e.g., very slow-digesting meals like pizza or pasta, Loop’s algorithm provides an initial meal bolus less than the simple grams divided by carbohydrate ratio calculation for [Carbohydrate Effect](prediction.md#carbohydrate-effect){: target="_blank" }.

 The *Loop* algorithm computes the recommended bolus such that predicted glucose will not dip below the Glucose Safety Limit.
-This may result in future blood glucose levels predicted above correction range, but will prevent a hypoglycemia event shortly after the meal.
+This may result in future glucose levels predicted above correction range, but will prevent a hypoglycemia event shortly after the meal.

 * As time progresses after the meal, when appropriate, *Loop* modifies insulin delivery
 * A decrease in recommended insulin amount is always provided as a decreased Temporary Basal rate